Theft per Capita in Congress Heights

 Download CSV

-A crime occurs on average every 8 hours 54 minutes in Congress Heights.
+A theft occurs on average every 29.5 hours in Congress Heights.
+Your home is 300% more likely to be robbed with no home security system.
 Want to protect your home?

 Home Security Companies in Congress Heights, Washington, DC